canonical/microceph/docs/tutorial/single-node.rst

 .. warning::

-   Due to the extra overhead involved in loop file usage, for production environments, it is **strongly** recommended to use dedicated block devices.
-   Basing a Ceph cluster on a single disk also necessarily creates a common failure domain for all OSDs.
+   Using dedicated block devices will result in the best IOPS performance for connecting clients.
+Basing a Ceph cluster on a single disk also necessarily leads to a common failure domain for all OSDs.
+For these reasons, loop files should not be used in production environments.

 Install the software
 --------------------